InsightsResource - Personal Injury and Industrial Disease - POSTED: March 24 2016

 Amputation injuries fact sheet

-Our dedicated team can maximize recovery of compensation for your amputation injury, whilst seeking any rehabilitation treatment you need to help get your life on track.
+Our dedicated team can maximise recovery of compensation for your amputation injury, whilst seeking any rehabilitation treatment you need to help get your life on track.
 This fact sheets explains how we can help.

 The claims we can assist with